 Wash ash off toys before children play with them and do not allow children to be in areas where ash-covered materials are being disturbed.

 Use appropriate cleaning methods for the task at hand.

 Take care to conserve water.
 You may allow water to drain into landscaping as ash will not hurt plants or grass.

 Closed bags or containers will keep the ash from being released during collection.

 Ash has a high pH and, in large amounts, can be harmful for people, the environment and aquatic life.

 Divert water away from storm drains or try to filter the wash water with gravel bags, filter fabric, fiber rolls, etc., in front of storm drains.
 Scoop up captured ash and debris and dispose of appropriately.

 Ash will not hurt plants or grass.

-- Safe Clean-Up and Work Practices During and After Thomas Fire (pdf)
+- Safe Clean-Up and Work Practices During and After Fires (pdf)